hashirshoaeb/home/README.md

 ## Prerequisites 🍪

 You should have [Node.js](https://nodejs.org/en/) and [Git](https://git-scm.com/) installed on your PC.
-You should also own a GitHub account.
+You should have also own a GitHub account.

-## Setup And Deployment 🔧
+## Setup and Deployment 🔧

 1. To Get Started, Fork this repository to your GitHub account:
 2. Clone the forked repo from your account using: